Lanchon/REPIT/device-dump/README.md

-### How To Dump Your Device To Request A New Port
+#### How To Dump Your Device To Request A New Port

 - get a recent TWRP running on your device.
-- copy 'repit-dump.zip' to your device and flash it.
+- copy '[repit-dump.zip] (https://github.com/Lanchon/REPIT/raw/master/device-dump/repit-dump.zip)' to your device and flash it.
 - pull to your PC a file called 'repit-dump.log' that was generated in the same folder that holds 'repit-dump.zip'.
 - go [here] (https://github.com/Lanchon/REPIT/issues/new) and create a new issue:
   - attach the pulled 'repit-dump.log' file.